-With Wiro bound books a spiral of wire is looped through punched holes and then crimped at the end to stop unthreading.
+With Wiro bound books a spiral of wire is looped through punched holes and then crimped to stop unravelling.
 This allows the book to lay flat when opened and allows the pages to be folded back on themselves.
 The wire is available in variety of colours so you can coordinate it with your cover colour.

-Sections of folded pages have their spines trimmed off and ‘roughed up’ so that they bond more easily with glue.
-All the sections are then brought together and glued to a wrap-around cover.
-The cover is then scored on the back and front, so that the book or brochure opens more easily with less stress put on the spine.
+Sections of folded pages have their spines trimmed off and roughed up, the sections are then brought together and glued to a wrap-around cover.
+The cover is scored on the back and front, so that the book opens easily with less stress put on the spine.

 Scoring or creasing is commonly used on heavier weight paper items that need to be folded, such as book covers or greetings cards, the process creates an indentation in the paper to aid folding of the item without cracking the print or the paper.

 Perforations are small slits cut into the paper for use as tear-off sections, commonly used for vouchers, raffle tickets etc. Perforations are usually straight lines but can also be custom shapes.